Most Dependable Cars

 The Buick division of General Motors has experienced great sales success in China, and in 2016 Buick introduced a new SUV built in that country.
 The Envision crossover slots between the small Encore and midsize Enclave crossovers.
-The 5-passenger Envision features styling that fits seamlessly in the Buick lineup and employs a 2.0-liter turbocharged engine that produces 252 horsepower and uses Buick’s first Active Twin Clutch all-wheel-drive system.
+The 5-passenger 2019 Envision features styling that fits seamlessly in the Buick lineup and employs a 2.0-liter turbocharged engine producing 252 horsepower and has Buick’s first Active Twin Clutch all-wheel-drive system.
 Occupants of Envision enjoy 8-way power front seats, heated front and rear seats, a heated steering wheel, tri-zone climate control and available OnStar with 4G LTE and a built-in Wi-Fi hotspot.

-There aren’t many vehicles on the road that can compete with the Chevrolet Tahoe or its larger Suburban sibling.
-With seating for up to nine occupants, plenty of cargo capacity, the capability to tow more than 8,500 pounds, Tahoe is still one of the most capable SUVs on the road.
-Available with 2WD or 4WD, the 2018 Tahoe could be equipped with a suite of safety features as well as 4G LTE connectivity with a Wi-Fi hotspot, wireless phone charging, power-folding second- and third-row seats, an 8.0-inch color touchscreen and multiple USB ports.
-In 2018 Chevrolet also offered the Tahoe RST special edition that added a street-performance look with most of the chrome deleted and additional gloss-black trim.
+There aren’t many vehicles on the road that compete with the Chevrolet Suburban.
+With seating for up to nine occupants, plenty of cargo capacity, the capability to tow more than 8,500 pounds, and 9 inches of ground clearance for off-road adventures, the Suburban is one of the most capable SUVs on the road.
+Available with 2WD or 4WD, Suburban can also be equipped with a suite of safety features as well as 4G LTE connectivity with a Wi-Fi hotspot, wireless phone charging, power-folding second- and third-row seats, an 8-inch color touchscreen and multiple USB ports.
+In 2018 Chevrolet added the RST edition which was available with a Borla performance exhaust as well as six-piston front brakes.

 Midsize Pickup — Nissan Frontier

-The Frontier is Nissan’s entry in the midsize pickup truck market.
-Available as a King Cab or Crew Cab, the 2018 Frontier could be had with rear- or 4-wheel drive as well as with long or short truck beds.
+The Frontier is Nissan’s entry in the midsize pickup truck market and it hadn’t really changed much in the last 10 years.
+Available as a King Cab or Crew Cab, the 2019 Frontier could be had with rear- or 4-wheel drive as well as with long or short truck beds.
 Two engines were available: a 2.5-liter 152-horsepower 4-cylinder unit or a 4.0-liter V6 producing a more respectable 261 horsepower.
 Frontier could be equipped with a variety of features including a heavy-duty suspension, available off-road-tuned Bilstein high-pressure performance gas shock absorbers, skidplates (PRO-4X grade), and an innovative Utili-track Channel System for easy cargo securing.